-Five states described an approach for intervening in persistently struggling schools that leverages needs assessments, continuous improvement, and/or rigorous evidence-based interventions.7
+Sixteen states described an approach for intervening in persistently struggling schools that leverages needs assessments, continuous improvement, and/or rigorous evidence-based interventions.

-In Arizona, CSI schools that have not exited improvement status after four years will receive intensified supports, including an in-depth needs assessment, a rigorous root-cause analysis, and assistance in identifying new evidence-based interventions that have been successful with similar populations and in similar settings.
-The school will also write a new plan and receive increased monitoring and support visits (pp. 31-32).
+Key: Round 1 State Round 2 State In Arizona, CSI schools that have not exited improvement status after four years will receive intensified supports, including an in-depth needs assessment, a rigorous root-cause analysis, and assistance in identifying new evidence-based interventions that have been successful with similar populations and in similar settings.
+The school will also write a new plan and receive increased monitoring and support visits (p.
+31).

 In Illinois, schools that fail to meet exit criteria will receive support in choosing more rigorous and contextually appropriate evidence-based practices.
-Additionally, CSI schools that fail to meet exit criteria will partner with one of the state's approved partners and will receive support in establishing a stronger monitoring system (p.
-107).
+Additionally, CSI schools that fail to meet exit criteria will partner with one of the state's approved partners and will receive support in establishing a stronger monitoring system (pp. 106-7).